 Vitamin E functions as a biological antioxidant, helping to protect cells from the cellular and subcellular damage caused by excess free radicals.
 Through the vitamin’s protective function as an antioxidant, and potentially other functions in gene regulation, vitamin E is associated with maintenance of normal muscle cell function and motor nerve signals.

 2. What equine diseases are directly affected by a deficiency of vitamin E?

-Equine diseases that develop in the face of vitamin E deficiency in young animals include nutritional myodegeneration, neuroaxonal dystrophy in horses and equine degenerative myeloencephalopathy.
-Adult horses deficient in vitamin E may develop a vitamin E deficient myopathy or equine motor neuron disease.
+Equine diseases that develop due to vitamin E deficiency in young animals includes nutritional muscle degeneration, a neurologic condition called (equine neuroaxonal dystrophy; eNAD) or equine degenerative myeloencephalopathy (EDM).
+Adult horses deficient in vitamin E may develop disease of muscle tissue (vitamin E responsive myopathy) or nerve tissue (equine motor neuron disease: EDM).

 Most vitamin E supplements consist of natural or synthetic forms of alpha-tocopherol because alpha-tocopherol is the most biologically available and well researched isoform of vitamin E. Vitamin E, however is a complex nutrient consisting of eight closely-related fat-soluble naturally occurring compounds that form two groups; tocopherols (saturated) and tocotrienols (unsaturated).
 Within each group, there are four individual isoforms (α, β, γ and δ).